Cordeval/fari-app/docs/fari-wiki.md

 When you start either an Online or Offline game, Fari creates a `New Empty Scene`.

-From there, you can get started and start playing right away, but as you play, your players will move forward in the story and you will want to get a new scene going.
+From there, you can get started and start playing right away.
+But as you play, your players will move forward in the story and you will want to get a new scene going.

 If so, you can create a `New Empty Scene` again by pressing the `New Scene` button.